ariakhademi/grading_model/README.md

 <pre><code>
 text grading_model/
 ├── README.md # Project overview and usage instructions
-├── prototype_app.py # Streamlit or CLI app for grading prototype ├── prototype_runner.sh # Shell script to run the prototype
+├── prototype_app.py # Streamlit app for grading prototype
+├── prototype_runner.sh # Shell script to run the prototype
 ├── sample_QA.txt # Sample question-answer pairs for testing

 </code></pre>

-## List of demo functions
+## List of demo functionalities
-fucntions and capabilites of a prototype go here.
+- Compares a candidate answer with a given ideal answer
+- Provides a normalized score, in [0,1], for measuring similarity of the answers
+- Outputs words in candidate answers that are missing, according to comparison with the ideal answer
+- Gives feedback through a visualized bar
+- Categorizes quality of candidate answers into three groups of excellent, fair, and poor.

 ## Limitations and future work
 Not clinically fine-tuned.